 And trust me, these things happen.
 Fortunately, I’ve never suffered an aneurysm, but a volcano did significantly mess up my holiday 🌋🤬

-I’ve also used World Nomads travel insurance for 90% of my travels.
+I’ve also used World Nomad insurance for 90% of my travels.
 And I have successfully claimed twice, so I know how they operate.

-This World Nomads review is my honest critique with loads of facts, helpful information and real-life stories about why travel insurance is an absolute must.
+This World Nomads travel insurance review is my honest critique with loads of facts, helpful information and real-life stories about why World Nomad insurance is an absolute must.
 Prices quoted are in AUD ($).

-World Nomads is an Australian travel insurance company that started in 2002 and provide cover to travellers from over 140 countries.
-World Nomads Travel Insurance is rated 4.5 / 5 on TrustPilot from over a thousand real reviews and offer medical assistance or emergency evacuation 24 hours a day, seven days a week, 365 days a year before or during your trip.
+World Nomad insurance is an Australian travel insurance company that started in 2002 and provide cover to travellers from over 140 countries.
+World Nomads Travel Insurance is rated 4.5 / 5 on TrustPilot from over a thousand real Nomad Travel insurance reviews and offer medical assistance or emergency evacuation 24 hours a day, seven days a week, 365 days a year before or during your trip.

-Unlike other travel insurance companies, World Nomads was set up by travellers for travellers, so their policies include exactly what young travellers need most out of travel insurance.
+Unlike other insurance companies, World Nomads travel insurance was set up by travellers for travellers, so their policies include exactly what a travel nomad needs most out of travel insurance.

-Because World Nomads designed their policies for travellers, you’ll find cover for adventure activities such as skiing, bungee jumping or SCUBA diving.
+Because World Nomad insurance is designed for travellers, you’ll find cover for adventure activities such as skiing, bungee jumping or SCUBA diving.
 So if you’re a thrill-seeker, then World Nomads travel insurance is a good option for you!

 The complete list of things World Nomads cover is extensive.
 In summary, they include emergency medical and dental costs, emergency evacuation, delays, interruption or full cancellation of your trip due to an unforeseen event plus lost, delayed, damaged, or stolen bags.

-World Nomads offer two levels of cover: Standard & Explorer.
+World Nomad insurance offers two levels of cover: Standard & Explorer.
 Standard is their cheapest plan and Explorer is the premium cover, and therefore it’s the most expensive.
 I have listed below all the things that World Nomads travel insurance will cover you for and provided examples of each.
 But remember that both plans will provide different levels of cover for each item, so I suggest that you figure out what cover you need first, then select the suitable insurance policy.

 I have taken out both Standard and Explorer policies with World Nomads and lodged claims with both.
 Fundamentally they operate the same in terms of lodging claims, but they cover different things and varying levels of what can be claimed.